aidanbx/Trig-Circles/README.md

 Download processing (3+) and run, controls are specific but simple, window auto fits to screen.

-Warning: code is unmaintained, uncommented, and is just an introductory exploration of these ideas (first year programming)
+Warning: code is unmaintained, uncommented, and is just an introductory exploration of these ideas (first years programming)

 Quick demo: